The Only Field Guide of Its Kind in India

 Unlike academic policy textbooks, this is a real campaign story written by someone who lived it, not an observer.
 Unlike typical memoirs, it explicitly extracts 46 actionable lessons (12 Key Lessons + 34 Chapter Insights) you can apply to your own campaigns.
 It's both an engaging narrative and a practical field guide—showing you the "how," not just the "why."

 The book contains 12 chapters with 12 Key Lessons and 34 Chapter Insights distilled from a decade-long campaign.
 Plus 83 Extended Takeaways available in the course.
-It's designed to be an accessible read—substantive enough to provide real value, but not so academic that it becomes a chore.
+It's a focused read — not an academic textbook.

 While the story takes place in Bengaluru, the lessons are universal.
 The tactics for navigating bureaucracy, building coalitions, using data effectively, and maintaining momentum over years apply to civic campaigns anywhere.
 Readers from Mumbai to Manila, Delhi to Denver will find applicable insights.